-The University of Akron, in parternship with Kent State University and the Cleveland Clinic Foundation offers the Doctor of Audiology degree through the Northeast Ohio Au.D.
+The University of Akron, in partnership with Kent State University and the Cleveland Clinic Foundation offers the Doctor of Audiology degree through the Northeast Ohio Au.D.
 Consortium (NOAC).

 NOAC merges the strong assets of two university programs that focus on the scientific and clinical bases of audiology with the Cleveland Clinic Section of Audiology to provide students with exposure to the breadth and depth of diagnostic and rehabilitative audiology.
 We are dedicated to providing World Class Education in Audiology.

-The Doctor of Audiology program at the University of Akron, in association with the Northeast Ohio Audiology Consortium, is accredited by the Council on Academic Accreditation of the American Speech-Language Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+The Doctor of Audiology program at the University of Akron, in association with the Northeast Ohio Audiology Consortium, is accredited by the Council on Academic Accreditation (CAA) of the American Speech-Language Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.